albar965/littlenavmap-manual/src/en/START.rst

 The remote computer does not need a simulator installation and there is no need to share the scenery library of the simulator.

-The programs are interoperable which means that you can connect *Little Navmap* from a Linux or macOS computer to *Little Navconnect* on a Windows computer.
+The programs are inter-operable which means that you can connect *Little Navmap* from a Linux or macOS computer to *Little Navconnect* on a Windows computer.
+The same applies to 32-bit and 64-bit versions.

-See :doc:`NETWORK` on information how to set up a remote/networked connection.
+**See** :doc:`NETWORK` **on information how to set up a remote/networked connection.**

 .. _things-to-do-after-installing: